ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   by the same Trusted Component Signer.
 Other combinations are, however, possible as well.
 For example, it is also possible for the TAM to sign and encrypt the personalization data and to let the Trusted Component Developer sign and/or encrypt the Trusted Component binary.

+attestation-payload-format
+: The attestation-payload-format parameter indicates the IANA Media Type of the attestation-payload parameter, where media type parameters are permitted after the media type.
+The absence of this parameter indicates that the format is "application/eat-cwt; profile=https://datatracker.ietf.org/doc/html/draft-ietf-teep-protocol-09" (see {{I-D.lundblade-rats-eat-media-type}}
+  for further discussion).
+  (RFC-editor: upon RFC publication, replace URI above with "https://www.rfc-editor.org/info/rfcXXXX" where XXXX is the RFC number of this document.)
+  It MUST be present if the attestation-payload parameter is present and the format is not an EAT in CWT format with the profile defined below in {{eat}}.

+attestation-payload
+: The attestation-payload parameter contains an Attestation Result.
+This parameter If the attestation-payload-format parameter is absent, the attestation payload contained in this parameter MUST be an Entity Attestation Token following the encoding defined in {{I-D.ietf-rats-eat}}.
+See {{attestation}} for further discussion.

 Note that an Update message carrying one or more SUIT manifests will inherently involve multiple signatures, one by the TAM in the TEEP message and one from